Enumeration of Sets of Mutually Orthogonal Latin Rectangles: Introduction

 The paper is structured as follows.
-In Section~\ref{sec_not} we give basic notation and formal definitions.
+In Section~\ref{sec_not} we give basic notation and formal definitions regarding $t$-tuples of MOLR.
 In Section~\ref{sec_problem} we state the questions guiding our investigation, describe briefly the algorithm used to find all sets of MOLR and give some practical information regarding the computer calculations.
 In Section~\ref{sec_fingeom}, we give further background on finite geometries.
+In Section 5 we introduce a new reshaping transformation which maps a set of $t$ MOLR of size $k\times n$ to a set of $(k-1)$ MOLR of size $(t+1)\times n$ and discuss some of the properties of this transformation.

-In Section~\ref{sec_results} we present the data our computer search resulted in, together with further analysis and results.
-In particular, in Section~\ref{sec_totals} we give the number of non-isotopic $t$-MOLR for each order we treated, and as our enumeration is complete up to order $n=7$, in Section~\ref{sec_larger} we discuss our enumeration of subclasses of sets of larger order, in Section~\ref{sec_auto} we discuss the autotopism groups of the sets of MOLR, and finally in Section~\ref{subsec_fingeomdata} we phrase some of our results in the language of finite geometries.
+In Section~\ref{sec_results} we present the data our computer search resulted in, which can be downloaded from~\cite{Web2}, together with further analysis and results.
+In particular, in Subsection~\ref{sec_totals} we give the total number of non-isotopic sets of MOLR for orders up to $n=7$.
+In Subsection~\ref{sec_larger} we discuss our enumeration of subclasses of sets of larger order, $n \geq 8$.
+Then in Subsection~\ref{sec_auto} we discuss the autotopism groups of the sets of MOLR.

-Section~\ref{sec_concl} concludes the main text, and is followed by a number of appendices containing more detailed data on autotopism groups sizes and all non-isotopic stepwise transitive $8$-MOLR with $n=9$.
+Finally, Section~\ref{sec_concl} concludes the main text with some open problems and observations.
+Here we also discuss the long-standing open problem of whether triples of mutually orthogonal Latin squares of order 10 exist.
+In earlier works, Franklin~\cite{franklin84} constructed triples of MOLR, and Wanless~\cite{WANLESS2001} constructed 4-tuples of MOLR.
+We investigate the number of possible rows in stepwise transitive such examples.
+This is followed by a number of appendices containing more detailed data on autotopism group sizes and all non-isotopic stepwise transitive $8$-MOLR with $n=9$.